maximeMonterin/FIFO_Barbershop/README.md

+Absolutely!
+Here's an emoji to add a bit of flair to your readme:

-# FIFO_Barbershop
+# FIFO_Barbershop 💈🧑‍🦰

-School project about threads and mutex in c++
+This C++ school project delves into the realms of threads and mutex to solve the classic barbershop problem.
+Originally proposed by Dijkstra and later discussed in Silberschatz and Galvin's Operating Systems Concepts, this project brings the theoretical problem into practical coding.

 ## Introduction

-### The barbershop problem
+### The Barbershop Problem 💇‍♂️💺

-The original barbershop problem was proposed by Dijkstra.
-A variation of it appears in Silberschatz and Galvin’s Operating Systems Concepts.

-A barbershop consists of a waiting room with n chairs, and the barber room containing the barber chair.
-If there are no customers to be served, the barber goes to sleep.
-If a customer enters the barbershop and all chairs are occupied, then the customer leaves the shop.
-If the barber is busy, but chairs are available, then the customer sits in one of the free chairs.
-If the barber is asleep, the customer wakes up the barber.
-Write a program to coordinate the barber and the customers.
+Picture a barbershop with a waiting room equipped with n chairs and the sacred barber room housing the all-important barber chair.
+Here's the scenario: If no customers await their turn, the barber gracefully dozes off.
+But, the moment a customer strolls in and all the chairs are occupied, the customer decides to gracefully exit the shop.
+If the barber is busy attending to someone else but there are vacant chairs, the customer happily takes a seat.
+However, if the barber is in a deep slumber, it's the customer's responsibility to wake them up.
+Your mission: craft a program to synchronize the barber and customers seamlessly.

-To make the problem a little more concrete, I added the following information:
+To add a touch of practicality, I've thrown in a few specifics:

-- Customer threads should invoke a function named getHairCut.
+- Customer threads will be calling a function named `getHairCut`.
-- If a customer thread arrives when the shop is full, it can invoke balk, which does not return.
+- Should a customer arrive when the shop is bursting with activity, they can invoke `balk`, a function that doesn't bother to return.
-- The barber thread should invoke cutHair.
+- The barber thread, on the other hand, gracefully invokes `cutHair`.
-- When the barber invokes cutHair there should be exactly one thread invoking getHairCut concurrently.
+- When the barber executes `cutHair`, precisely one thread should concurrently invoke `getHairCut`.

-Write a solution that guarantees these constraints.
+Now, go ahead and craft a solution that dances to the rhythm of these constraints.

-##

-### Source links
+## Source Links

-Little Book Of Semaphores ( https://greenteapress.com/semaphores/LittleBookOfSemaphores.pdf )
+Dig deeper into the intricacies of synchronization and semaphores with the guidance of the "Little Book Of Semaphores" [PDF link](https://greenteapress.com/semaphores/LittleBookOfSemaphores.pdf).
+Let the semaphore journey begin! 📚✨